le-mich/asus-health-charging/README.md

 ```

 ## Usage
-You can now launch the script (eg. 60%):
+You can now launch the script (e.g. 60%):
 ```
 $ sudo asus-health-charging 60
 ```